Juliano-rb/course-microservices-node-and-react/README.md

 - What is Microservices.
 - How usually data is stored in Microservices and common problems with that.
 - The common communication flow between Microservices.

+## Section 2: Mini microservices example

+### What i incremented
+1. Added tests with jest and supertest to simplify any manual testing in Post and Comments servce